apache/drill/_docs/manage-drill/030-start-stop.md

 * `schema` is the name of a [storage plugin]({{site.baseurl}}/docs/storage-plugin-registration) to use for queries.
 Optional.
 * `Zk=zkname` is one or more zookeeper host names or IP addresses, or the keyword `local`, which is an alias for localhost.
 Required.
 * `port` is the zookeeper port number.
 Optional.
 Port 2181 is the default.

+### SQLLine Command Syntax on Windows
+To start SQLLine on Windows, use the same syntax as Linux and Mac OS X, except enter the default user name and password (admin/admin) when prompted to do so.

 ## Examples of Starting Drill
 Issue the **sqlline** command from the Drill installation directory.
 The simplest example of how to start SQLLine is to identify the protocol, JDBC, and zookeeper node or nodes in the **sqlline** command.
 This example starts SQLLine on a node in an embedded, single-node cluster: